AHMEDBEL529/remote-spark-job-with-airflow-demo/README.md

 Overview
 ========

-Welcome to this demo repository to show how to run pyspark applications on remote spark clusters using SSHOperator:rocket:
+Welcome to this demo repository to show how to run pyspark applications on remote spark clusters using SSHOperator :rocket:.

 This repository contains a functional airflow pipeline that can be run in GitHub codespaces.